MarginallyClever/chiuEtAl2015/README.md

     wangTiles = new WangTiles(10000);

-Is a good starting number.
-Later you can raise this.
-In very large images in the original paper it went as high as 100k.
-Start low to try many variations.
+10000 is the approximate number of points that will be put across the image.
+Larger images need more points to be accurately represented.

+toneControl(x)  adjusts the tone of the image for better representation in a black and white medium.  it's detailed in the original paper.the 1-v are there because black is represented as 0 and white as 1.  we want the opposite for the tone control to work.
+Feel free to try removing both 1-v and see what happens!  (use a small image to save time).

     scribbler = new CircularScribbler(20,10,3,2.5,0.2);

-20 is the number of segments per loop, in degrees.  the higher the number, the lower the quality.
+20 is the number of segments per loop, in degrees.  as this number goes up the quality goes down, but so does the size of the output file.
 10,3 control the max/min size of the loops.  lighter areas, bigger loops.
 2.5,0.2 are the max/min speed of the loops.  lighter areas, faster loops.
+If the picture gets bigger and the loop sizes are not changed then the loops will appear smaller.

-Experiment with these numbers to get a good feel.
+Experiment with these numbers to get a good feel, and please share your results!

 ## Legal